MrEpiX/PrintPrince/README.md

 <img src="Login.gif">

 ### **Creating a Printer**
 When creating a printer, Print Prince suggests a naming convention by finding printers in Cirrato that contain three underscores, matching SITE_BUILDING_FLOOR_xx where xx is a series of numbers starting at 01.
 Print Prince suggests the first available number in the series, but the name can be changed freely afterwards if desired.
 If this is not a naming convention that you use, feel free to fork Print Prince and remove the naming suggestion parts.
 Print Prince requires each field to be filled, and verifies that the name and IP address is not already used by a printer in Cirrato.
+Print Prince also gathers all configurations and deployments of drivers in your environment and lets you specify a configuration that will be applied to the queue connected to the printer being created.

 <img src="Create.gif">